 With methamphetamine being so powerful and intoxicating, addiction can begin quickly.
 Signs of an addiction to meth include:

 - Devoting a lot of time, energy, and money to the substance.

 - Devoting fewer resources to relationships, work, school, and other responsibilities.

 - Ignoring the pleas of others to stop or reduce your use.

 - Being unable to end use even though you want to.

 - Feeling unable to function without the substance or feeling incomplete without it in your system.
-This is a sign of a physiologic dependence.
+This is a sign of physiologic dependence.

 Meth Addiction Treatment Types